☕️ Buy me a coffee ☕️

 Different Types of Mining

-Here’s a list of all the different types of mining operations:
+Here’s a list of all the different types:

 • Large terraced open pits dug progressively deeper